Is Seafood Boil Cajun Or Creole?

 Common Ingredients in Cajun Boils

-A traditional Cajun seafood boil is known for its no-nonsense ingredients, all selected to highlight the natural flavors of the seafood.
+A traditional Cajun seafood boil is known for its no-nonsense ingredients, all selected to highlight the seafood’s natural flavors.
 Here’s what you can typically expect in a Cajun boil:

-• Crawfish, Shrimp, and Crab: These are the main stars of a Cajun seafood boil, often cooked together with vegetables like potatoes and corn.
+• Crawfish, Shrimp, and Crab are the main stars of a Cajun seafood boil, often cooked with vegetables like potatoes and corn.

 • Spices: Cajun seasoning is characterized by bold flavors, including cayenne pepper, paprika, thyme, and garlic powder.